Federal Reserve's Operation Twist: Did It Work?

 Federal Reserve Chairman Ben Bernanke announced the $400 billion Operation Twist program in September 2011.
 As Treasury short-term bills and notes matured, the Fed used the proceeds to buy longer-term Treasury notes and bonds.
 The Fed would also buy new mortgage-backed securities as the old ones became due.
 The Fed could also buy the long-term Treasurys with proceeds of MBS if it felt necessary.

 The twist showed that Bernanke was shifting the central bank's focus from repairing the damage from the subprime mortgage crisis to supporting lending in general.
-The Fed also announced it would keep the fed funds rate at zero until 2015.
+The Fed also announced it would keep the fed funds rate at zero through 2013 at minimum.

 Through Operation Twist, the Fed was moving investors away from ultra-safe Treasurys into loans with more risk and return.
 Demand for Treasurys was still high, thanks to concerns over the eurozone debt crisis.
 By intentionally lowering yields, the Fed was forcing investors to consider other investments that would help the economy more.